cjbolt/EubosChess/README.md

 <img src="https://img.shields.io/github/workflow/status/cjbolt/EubosChess/java-ci-with-maven" alt="GitHub Workflow Status">

 # EubosChess
 Eubos chess is a multi-threaded Java chess engine.
 It was self-built and is playable online 24/7 via lichess (https://lichess.org/@/eubos - it is hosted on Heroku).
-It is rated around 1650 ELO against other engines, not humans (this is at blitz 2+1 time control, see  http://ccrl.chessdom.com/ccrl/404/).
+It is rated around 1750 ELO against other engines, not humans (this is at blitz 2+1 time control, see  http://ccrl.chessdom.com/ccrl/404/).
 It uses the UCI protocol.

 ## Features
-Eubos uses a standard alpha beta minimax algorithm with transpostion hashing and quiescence search extension.
+Eubos uses a standard alpha beta negamax algorithm with transpostion hashing and quiescence search extension.

 The evaluation function takes account of the following factors
 * material balance